Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/README.md

 ## Project/Goals
 Get hands on and familar with SQL

-Learn about query strucruring and data analysis with SQL
+Learn about query structuring and data analysis with SQL

 Generate questions from the data and also answer business questions from the data